nicktehrany/membench/README.md

 ## Overview

 This Benchmark was originally created to investigate performance of DAX enabled file systems in persistent memory.
 It includes three engines, mmap, which measures memory throughput, mmap_lat, which measures mmap latencies, and mem_lat, which measures memory latencies.
+I included README files in most directories to provide as much info as possible about what and how I ran the different benchmarks.

 ## Directory Setup